© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 A deserted medieval village and post-medieval farm buildings, 1.4km north-west of Yew Tree Cottage is a scheduled monument protected by Historic England under reference 1005811.
 View the official record →

-A deserted medieval village and post-medieval farm buildings, 1.4 kilometres north-west of Yew Tree Cottage, is an ancient monument in Sussex comprising the archaeological remains of a settlement abandoned during the medieval period, with later agricultural structures dating to the post-medieval era.
+A deserted medieval village and post-medieval farm buildings, 1.4 kilometres north-west of Yew Tree Cottage, is an ancient monument in Sussex comprising the remains of a settlement abandoned during the medieval period, with later agricultural structures superimposed upon the site.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005811.

 A deserted medieval village and post-medieval farm buildings, 1.4km north-west of Yew Tree Cottage is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005811.